 FIRE SERVICES

-The installation of combined fire and domestic services will not be permitted without special approval of the CSWD and Colchester Fire Department.
-Prior to installation of fire sprinklers on any domestic service lines of less than 2", the CSWD will be notified in accordance with Section 19a-37a-1 of the Connecticut Public Health Code.
+The installation of combined fire and domestic services will not be permitted without special approval of the CSWD and Colchester Fire & EMS Prior to installation of fire sprinklers on any domestic service lines of less than 2", the CSWD will be notified in accordance with Section 19a-37a-1 of the Connecticut Public Health Code.
 Such sprinklers may only be installed on piping that is metered.
 No meter bypasses are permitted for such installations.
-It is the customer's responsibility to have the system designed and installed in accordance with all applicable state and local regulations.
+It is the customer's responsibility to have the system designed and installed in accordance with all applicable state and local building and fire code regulations.
 The CSWD makes no claim of reliability or adequacy of such system for fire protection.
 Such installation will not prevent the CSWD from pursuing normal termination procedures.

 If a fire pump is desired at a customer's location, the pump curve data must be provided to the CSWD for review and approval prior to installation to determine if the location is suitable for a pump.
 The installation must also conform to Connecticut backflow regulations.